MESA, AZ: A Strategic Location for Technology Companies

 The Elliot Road Technology Corridor, home to Apple’s 1.3-million-square-foot global command center, is perfectly suited for large power users such as high-tech campuses, light advanced manufacturing, and data centers.
 The Corridor is uniquely positioned to offer more than 1,000 acres of shovel-ready sites with robust infrastructure and a streamlined entitlement process.
 Within the Corridor, the City of Mesa has created a Planned Area Development Zone that reduces entitlement risk and greatly expedites the development process.
 The land within the Elliot Road Technology Corridor is designated as light industrial, but landowners can keep their current zoning until they are ready to develop their property, at which time they can opt-in.

-The Pecos Road Employment Opportunity Zone is located in southeast Mesa and is planned to become a campus setting for advanced manufacturing companies.
-The Zone is ideal for manufacturers interested in large assemblies of land for their operations.
-By establishing the Employment Opportunity Zone, the City of Mesa has reduced the entitlement risk and greatly expedited the development process.
-Much like the Elliot Road Technology Corridor, the Zone allows landowners to keep their current zoning until ready to develop their property, at which time they can opt-in to the zone.
+The Pecos Advanced Manufacturing Zone is located in southeast Mesa and is planned to become a campus setting for advanced manufacturing companies.
+The Zone is ideal for manufacturers interested in large parcels of land for their operations.
+Within the Pecos Advanced Manufacturing Zone, the City of Mesa has created an Employment Opportunity (EO) Floating Zone that reduces the entitlement risk and greatly expedites the development process.
+Much like the Elliot Road Technology Corridor, the EO Floating Zone allows landowners to keep their current zoning until ready to develop their property, at which time they can opt-in to the EO Floating Zone.

 Mesa’s Falcon Tech Center is the premier location in the Southwest for emerging and established medical technology companies.
 Located within Mesa’s Falcon District, a hotspot for aerospace, manufacturing, and technology, the Falcon Tech Center offers a high-end, campus setting where companies conducting research and development, manufacturing, or software development, have the unique advantage of locating with others in related industry sectors.